Money and duty free for South Africa

 Mon-Fri 0900-1530, Sat 0830-1100.

 Money can be changed at banks, bureaux de change and some hotels.
-Proof of identity may be requested so take your passport.
-Visitors are restricted to bringing in and taking out a maximum of R5,000 in cash.
+Proof of identity may be required so take your passport.

 South Africa duty free

-The following goods may be imported into South Africa by passengers over 18 years of age without incurring customs duty:
+The following goods may be imported into South Africa by passengers without incurring customs duty:

-• 1L of spirits or liqueurs and 2L of wine.
+• 1L of spirits or liqueurs and 2L of wine (18 years and over).

 • 50ml of perfume and 250ml of eau de toilette.